algorithmiaio/dev-center/_pages/algorithm-development/your-first-algo.md

 If you're using Python, you must [set an environment variable](https://www.schrodinger.com/kb/1842): `LANGUAGE_VERSION=python2` or `LANGUAGE_VERSION=python3` before using `runlocal`
 {: .notice-info}

+For more tips and tricks on local development, see our guide: [setting up your local environment for Algorithm development]({{site.baseurl}}/algorithm-development/advanced-algorithm-development/local-development).

 ## Editing your algorithm via the web IDE